7231 Machinists and machining and tooling inspectors

 - Completion of a four-year apprenticeship program

-or A combination of over four years of work experience in the trade and some college or industry courses in machining is usually required to be eligible for trade certification.
+or a combination of over four years of work experience and industry courses in machining may be required for trade certification.

 - Trade certification for machinists is available, but voluntary, in all provinces and territories.

-- Trade certification for automotive machinists is available, but voluntary, in Ontario.
+- Trade certification for tool and gauge inspectors is available, but voluntary, in Ontario.

 - Several years of experience as a machinist, tool and die maker or machining tool operator may be required for machining and tooling inspectors.

 - Red Seal endorsement is also available to qualified machinists upon successful completion of the interprovincial Red Seal examination.

 - Familiarity with exotic and composite materials may be required for machinists in aviation and other advanced manufacturing sectors.

 - The Red Seal endorsement allows for interprovincial mobility.